-The Columbia Landfill Gas Energy Plant was constructed within the \$3 million budgeted amount through the 2006 bond issue.
-Electricity is generated by using the gas created from decomposing waste at the landfill.
+The Columbia Landfill Gas Energy Plant was constructed in 2008 using the gas created from decomposing waste at the landfill.
 The amount of energy received from the Columbia Landfill Gas Energy Plant is fairly consistent aside from times when there is routine maintenance work.
-A third generator was added in October 2013 since the amount of gas generation had increased with the addition of a bioreactor.
 The plant can currently generate 3.1 megawatts of renewable power.
-Energy production at this facility was down in 2015 due to heat exchanger issues (cooling system), scheduled outages for maintenance and the addition of the third generator.
-Upgrades for the cooling system are planned for these units.
-In 2015, the landfill gas plant produced 14,359 megawatt hours of energy which was 1.21% of Columbia's energy system total at a cost of \$63.72 per megawatt hour.
-The reduced production means the fixed costs of the project had more of an impact on the cost per megawatt hour.
-There is room for a fourth generator to be installed when the gas production increases and is budgeted for future years with bond funds.
-With four generators, electric production could grow to over 2% of Columbia's energy system total over the next several years.
+In 2016, the landfill gas plant produced 14,149 megawatt hours of energy at a cost of \$63.72 per megawatt hour which was 1.17% of Columbia's energy system total.